 AEA Graduate Education Diversity Internship Program (GEDI)

-The American Evaluation Association welcomes applications for its Graduate Education Diversity Internship Program that provides paid internship and training opportunities during the academic year.
+The American Evaluation Association welcomes applications for its Graduate Education Diversity Internship Program which provides paid internship and training opportunities during the academic year.
 The GEDI program works to engage and support students from groups traditionally underrepresented in the field of evaluation.
 The goals of the GEDI Program are to:

 • Expand the pool of graduate students of color and from other underrepresented groups who have extended their research capacities to evaluation.